How to understand dog body language signals, expressions & behaviour

 Examples of stress and discomfort signals:

 These photos illustrate a dog showing clear signs of stress and discomfort.
-In all four photos you can see from his body language that the dog is not happy.
+In all four photos you can see from its body language that the dog is not happy.

 This video of a toddler jumping on a dog is another good example of a dog demonstrating through body language how unhappy he is.
 The number of stress signals this dog shows is almost endless.
 This dog is clearly pushed way too far.

-The following video shows that those stress signals can be way more subtle and missed:
+The following video shows that those stress signals can be way more subtle and hence easily missed:

-Signs of aggression in dog body language can be easier to read than some of the more subtle signals, such as the calming signals.
+Aggressive dog body language can be easier to read than some of the more subtle signals, such as the calming signals.
 These dog expressions are warning the other dog or person to stop what they or doing or they will defend themselves, their territory or possessions from the perceived threat.
-Dog communication signs of aggression may include both verbal and non-verbal signals.
+Dog body language signs of aggression may include both verbal and non-verbal signals.

 If the other dog or person receiving these signals is able to interpret them correctly, he or she can respond with calming signals and diffuse the situation.
 It is when the receiver cannot read the dog body language being displayed as signs of aggression, and responds inappropriately, that physical violence can ensue.